bramstroker/homeassistant-powercalc/docs/source/utility-meter.rst

 ==============

 The energy sensors created by the component will keep increasing the total kWh, and never reset.
-When you want to know the energy consumed the last 24 hours, or last month you can use the [utility_meter](https://www.home-assistant.io/integrations/utility_meter/) component of Home Assistant.
+When you want to know the energy consumed the last 24 hours, or last month you can use the `utility_meter <https://www.home-assistant.io/integrations/utility_meter/>`_ component of Home Assistant.
 Powercalc allows you to automatically create utility meters for all your powercalc sensors with a single line of configuration.

+Toggling utility meter creation on/off can also be done when creating power sensors with the GUI on a per sensor basis.

+To create utility meters for all powercalc sensors globally add the following configuration to `configuration.yaml`.

 .. code-block:: yaml